glowiak/pkg-tools/README.txt

 I indexed repodb's packages, so now time to work on search feature :)

 Ok, I finished the search feature, that's named 'srh'.
 I'll just fix some bugs and upload btw 1.6 :D

+# btw 1.6 update
+-added 'srh' function that's used to search for packages.
+-added 'upr' function that's used to update local software index stored on your pc, needed for 'srh' function to work -fixed many bugs
+-now if you want to remove/get info about package, but this package doesn't exists, btw tells you that -now if you want to install local package with dependiences, but file doesn't exists, btw tells you that